 Numbered seating: Yes

 Located close to Grandstands 5, 5A has good views of turns 2 and 3 as well as the cars tackling the first corner.
-The cars then disappear onto the short straight section towards section 2 of the track.
+The cars then disappear onto the short straight section towards sector 2 of the track.

 This is an ideal spot for catching overtakes early in the race.
 This was where Sergio Perez broke the hearts of local Mexican fans and crashed out in the 2023 race.
+Can the local hero enjoy a different result in 2026 when he represents Cadillac for the first time in Mexico City?

 Grandstands 8 and 9